sigasi/sigasi_insights/content/sigasi_cli/_index.md

 ### Warnings NG

-Additionally issues can be formatted in an XML format suitable for the Jenkins plugin [Warnings NG](https://plugins.jenkins.io/warnings-ng/) by using the `--warnings-ng` flag.
+Additionally, issues can be formatted in an XML format suitable for the Jenkins plugin [Warnings NG](https://plugins.jenkins.io/warnings-ng/) by using the `--warnings-ng` flag.
 This allows for output to be fed to the plugin, which will visualize the issues for each Jenkins run.
 To do this, add the following to your `Jenkinsfile`: